SuperOfficeDocs/superoffice-docs/docs/onsite/security/secure-https.md

 To apply the best practice HTTPS configuration on a Windows server, we can run a Powershell script written by NSM (Nasjonal Sikkerhetsmyndighet).
 This script will make changes to the Windows registry to enable the latest encryption algorithms and disable old and insecure algorithms and ciphers.

-[Download the script from NSMs website][1]

-1. Unzip the first ZIP file.
-Then inside the unpacked directory, unzip the second ZIP file *Schannel.zip* and enter the unpacked directory again.
+1. Unzip the <a href="../../assets/downloads/u-03_sikring_av_windows_tls.zip" download>*u-03_sikring_av_windows_tls.zip*</a> file.
+Then inside the unpacked directory, unzip the second zip file *Schannel.zip* and enter the unpacked directory again.
 Holding shift and right-clicking will give us a menu where we can open a command window in the current directory.

     > [!NOTE]
     > The following must be done with administrator-level access.